zehnlabs-com/ibkr-portfolio-rebalancer/docs/operations.md

 ### 🔄 Weekly Restart Schedule
 - **IBKR Gateway automatically restarts every Sunday after 01:00 ET**
 - **Weekly restart is an IBKR requirement that we cannot control**
+- Weekly restart time can be configured (see below)
 - When the gateway restarts, the user must reauthenticate MFA

 ### 📱 MFA Setup Requirements
 - **YOU MUST have IBKR Key (IBKR Mobile app) installed and configured**
-- **YOU MUST authorize the login on your phone within 3 minutes** of the Sunday restart (see below for alternative)
+- **YOU MUST authorize the login on your phone within 3 minutes** of the IB Key prompt
 - Only IB Key (IBKR Mobile app) MFA is supported

 ### 📅 What to Expect